-Witness the creation that was born out of a divine vision, by experiencing the Ranakpur Temple in Rajasthan.
-The Jain temple is so significant that it even lends its name to the village it’s situated in.
+Witness the creation that was born out of a divine vision by experiencing the Ranakpur Temple in Rajasthan.
+This Jain temple is so significant that it even lends its name to the village it’s situated in.
 Flaunting the Solanki style of architecture, the temple was built in honour of the first Tirthankara Rishabhanatha.
-Also known as Chaturmukha Dharana Vihara, this 15th century temple was built using white marbles.
+Also known as Chaturmukha Dharana Vihara, this 15th-century temple was built using white marbles.

 The temple falls in the Pali district of Rajasthan.
-Another cool trivia regarding its name “Chaturmukha ” is that it’s derived from the 4 faced idol you will find inside the temple.
-An idol of Lord Adinath.
+Another cool trivia regarding its name “Chaturmukha '' is that it’s derived from the 4-faced idol you will find inside the temple of Lord Adinath.
 There are many such compelling things about the temple that are best witnessed in person.
 Thinking of experiencing the Ranakpur Temple in Rajasthan already?
 This is what you should know!

 There was a Jain businessman called Dharna Sah.
 He once had a dream about a heavenly vehicle which was essentially a temple.
-Dharna was highly motivated to make the temple happen and dedicate it to Lord Adinath (first Tirthankara of Jainism).
-So eventually, he received a permit from Rana Kumbha to build it.
-Rana Kumbha, the ruler of Udaipur, had just one condition.
-The temple and the town should be named after him.
+Dharna was highly motivated to make the temple happen and dedicate it to Lord Adinath (the first Tirthankara of Jainism).
+So eventually, he received a permit from Rana Kumbha, the then ruler of Udaipur, to build it.
+Rana Kumbha had just one condition - the temple and the town should be named after him.
 Hence, today it is known as the Ranakpur Temple.

 It took a total of 50 years for the temple to be built.
 Eventually, the temple was completed in the 15th century.
 The exact date is not entirely known as different records state different things.
 Some state it was completed in 1496 and others mention 1458.
 But this gigantic celestial dream of a temple involved over 2700 workers for its construction.
 Either way, visiting Ranakpur Temple is like taking a stroll through history itself.
 Totally worth visiting!

-We would suggest visiting between October and March.
-Only because the summer season in Rajasthan can be unbearably hot.
+We would suggest visiting between October and March, mainly because the summer season in Rajasthan can be unbearably hot.
 In fact, the temperate can even go beyond 40 degrees at times.
 So the winter season is definitely the best time to visit Ranakpur Temple.